How to Get From Hvar to Dubrovnik

-There are 3 ways to get from Hvar to Dubrovnik.
-You can choose between the direct ferry, ferry via split, car ferry via drvenik.
-The most affordable option is by ferry via split, starting from $32.
-The fastest route is by direct ferry (3h 20m).
+There are three ways to travel the 235 km distance from Hvar to Dubrovnik.
+You can choose between the ferry, ferry via Split, and car ferry via Drvenik.

 Kapetan Luka and TP Line are available from April to October, while Jadrolinija only runs from June to September.
 If you’re travelling outside these months, you can take the indirect ferry via Drvenik or Split.